 Dorm Design | Outfit Your Student’s Space in Style and Comfort

 If you have children, chances are you’re an expert at back-to-school shopping.
 But if you have a son or daughter who’s moving into a dorm room this summer, it’s a whole new world!
 In the elementary years, their school design choices were limited to what color notebooks, markers, and backpack they preferred.
 In middle and high school, the only arranging to worry about was how to fit all those books in their backpack and locker.
 Now, there’s a whole room to design and arrange.
 Space is usually tight and roommates must be considered, so having a plan and some creative ideas will ensure that your student has a cozy and homey retreat for this exciting new stage of life.
+When searching for intern housing in New York City, it is important to have access to all the information you need to make an informed decision, including room options, prices, amenities, location, and distance from your internship.
+All this information will help you find the best intern housing option that suits your needs, budget and preferences.

 Most dorm rooms will house two or three people, so keep this in mind when moving your freshman into their new space.
 Standard pieces of furniture that are included in dorm rooms are beds, dressers, and a desk for each student living in the room.
 More than likely, these pieces of furniture will already be arranged in some fashion, but feel free to see if everyone would like to move the furniture around to create a more pleasing set up, which could also free up some space.